ideabosque/ideabosque.github.io/_posts/2019-09-30-Vendors-Product-Data-Feed-Publishing-Workflow.md

 6. Update the status for a task in the sync control layer.

 ### Final Stage: E-Commerce(Magento 2) Pickup Data from Universal Product Data Feed.
-Eventially, a scheduled job in the e-commerce(Magento 2) will fetch the data from the universal product data feed(RESTful API) with the interval timeslot and put the products online.
+Eventially, a scheduled job in the E-Commerce(Magento 2) will fetch the data from the universal product data feed(RESTful API) with the interval timeslot and put the products online.

 ![Final Stage](/images/2019-10-02_13-52-47.png)